Computer vision delivery

 Model

-Eight-week sprint delivering one production-ready vision workflow with training and runbooks.
+A focused sprint delivering one vision workflow with training and runbooks.

 • Discovery with operations, safety, and IT